Interrupted Reaching Out Movement

 • a stronger sense of self

-• greater connection to life
+• deeper connection to life

 The reaching movement can then complete naturally.